Terms and conditions

-The Contract and any dispute or claim arising out of or in connection with it shall be governed by and construed in accordance with the law of England and Wales and subject to the exclusive jurisdiction of the courts of England and Wales.
+The Contract and any dispute or claim arising out of or in connection with it shall be governed by and construed in accordance with English law and subject to the exclusive jurisdiction of the courts of England.

 14. Concerns and Complaints

 If You have a complaint or concern about your application or whilst studying at the University, or any academic or personal circumstances arise that You consider prevent you from continuing on the Summer School, You are advised to contact the Summer School Office (firstname.lastname@example.org) at the earliest possible stage.

 If you are studying at Sussex for a summer and have questions, email email@example.com.